lucyhwangnimbyx/marketing-social-media-AI-agent/readme.md

 # Marketing Social Media AI Agent

-This repository contains a FastAPI-based AI agent designed to assist with social media content generation and automation for marketing purposes.
+This repository contains a FastAPI-based (before Hive Integration) AI agent designed to assist with social media content generation and automation for marketing purposes.
 The system is modular and ready to integrate into a larger LangGraph and Agent Inbox-based Modular Control Platform (MCP).

 <img src="figs/architecture.png" alt="Architecture" width="500"/>